Ahmedsaed/100-days-of-code/README.md

 **Progress:**

 - Completed Google Kick Start problem 5 (test set 1 only)
-- Completed 2nd section of ReactJS course on scrimba (Including a solo project)
+- Completed 2nd section of ReactJS course on Scrimba (Including a solo project)

 ### Day 27-28: February 21-22, 2022
-**Project:**
+**Progress:**

 - Made some agents using stable baselines 3

-**Progress:**

 - Completed a 3-hour Course on AI/RL (on Youtube)
 - Scored 3113 points in Google Hash Code practice round